 The Casita Manzanita is also in our modern eco-house.
 It has a private bedroom with queen bed, private bath, sitting area, fold-down queen Murphy bed in the living room, and a full kitchen with bar seating.

 The kitchen is completely equipped: full size refrigerator, oven and range, microwave oven, dishwasher, toaster-oven, tea kettle, coffee maker, dishes, cutlery, glassware, full complement of utensils, pots and pans, etc.

-Fees do not include any compensation for Culadasa’s time providing meditation guidance.
-Culadasa is offering his time via the traditional donation, or dana (Pali for “giving” or a “gift”), system.
-This means that although his time and experience are considered by many to be invaluable, it is up to you, the retreatant, to decide how much the benefit you receive is worth, and how much you can personally afford to offer for his energy.
-It is a system that is meant to encourage joyous generosity rather than a sterile business transaction.
+Fees do not include any compensation for the time Culadasa and the Resident Teachers spend providing meditation guidance.
+This guidance is offered according to the traditional donation, or dana (Pali for “giving” or a “gift”), system.
+It is up to you, the retreatant, to decide how much the benefit you receive is worth, and how much you can personally afford to offer.
+This system is meant to encourage joyous generosity rather than a sterile business transaction.
 However, many of us are not used to this system, so here are some guidelines for how much to offer:

 If you have other experience with highly skilled professionals giving private guidance, and how much they charge, you could think of a comparable hourly rate for how much time you receive during your retreat.

 A different guideline is that offerings average about 50% of the retreat fees paid for accommodation.